-Foundation Course -COA 1221: INTRODUCTION TO THE INDIAN CONSTITUTION & HUMAN RIGHTS
+Foundation Course -COA 1121: INTRODUCTION TO THE INDIAN CONSTITUTION & HUMAN RIGHTS

-Course Objectives Teaching Course Outcome Learning Process The Constitution of India, Lecture, 1.
-Understand the system of political governance 1950 is the supreme law of discussion, in India; appreciate the intent of the Framers of the the land.
-It lays down a demonstration, Constitution and their understanding of framework of values and assignment, Constitutional Values and role of Constitutional institutions for the field Institutions. governance of the country. experience 2.
-Learn the basic values of the Constitution of The purpose of this course India as enacted in the Preamble, Fundamental is to increase constitutional Rights, Directive Principles of State Policy, and awarene Fundamental Duties Chapter. ss among students on the 3.
-Understand the democratic values that govern functions of the Indian the functioning of three arms of government and Constitution and the the ancillary institutions. manner in which it seeks to 4.
-Appreciate the concepts underlying Indian order social, political and federalism. economic life in India 5.
-Develop an appreciation for Human Rights values.
+Course Objectives Teaching Course Outcome Learning Process The Constitution of Lecture, 1.
+Understand the system of political governance in India, 1950 is the supreme law discussion, India; appreciate the intent of the Framers of the of the land.
+It lays down a demonstration, Constitution and their understanding of Constitutional framework of values and assignment, Values and role of Constitutional Institutions. institutions for the governance field 2.
+Learn the basic values of the Constitution of India as of the country.
+The purpose of experience enacted in the Preamble, Fundamental Rights, this course is to increase - Directive Principles of State Policy, and Fundamental constitutional awareness Duties Chapter. among students on the 3.
+Understand the democratic values that govern the functions of the Indian functioning of three arms of government and the Constitution and the manner ancillary institutions. in which it seeks to order 4.
+Appreciate the concepts underlying Indian federalism. social, political and economic 5.
+Develop an appreciation for Human Rights values. life in India